-Dr. Carole Martin Rennes, France FR 3351 History of European Cinema II, 1960 to the Present This program will provide students with an integrated program of oral and written French, designed for all levels of language acquisition, in the life of a country where this language is spoken.
+Instructor: Dr. Carole Martin Location: Rennes, France

+Course Number and Title: FR 3351 History of European Cinema II, 1960 to the program of oral and written French, designed for all levels of language acquisition, in the life of a country where this language is spoken.
 Students will watch and analyze French films.
 This will help them develop an ability to capture the structural and ideological subtexts of cinematic production and promote critical thinking.